andre5Jr/soc-analyst-Log-Analysis/README.md

 📸 Screenshot Space:
 [Snort output, rule file, or flag confirmation]

-✏️ Task 2: Identify the Targeted Service
+✏️ Task 2: What is the name of the service under attack?

 ⭕️ Objective:
 Determine which service was being attacked in the brute-force attempt.